dehenne/About/README.md

 The goal of QUIQQER is to get a SaaS or e-commerce shop up and running in minutes and go for it.
 Whether it is an invoicing system, an ordering system, a merchandise management system, a membership system, an e-commerce shop or a simple website, with QUIQQER this is now possible.

-Since I am a strong supporter of the open source idea, the basic system of QUIQQER is free and open source.
+Since I am a strong believer of the open source idea, the basic system of QUIQQER is free and open source.

 Companies / Co Founder
 ------